Heyzap/HyprMX-Android/UsageGuide.md

 ### Buttons

 To use a `HyprMXButton`, all you need to do is add one to your layout.
 Buttons come in two sizes, 'large' and 'small'.
+Small buttons will generally be 50x50, while large buttons will generally be 150x150.
 Your XML might look as follows:

 ```xml
 <com.hyprmx.android.sdk.HyprMXButton